The 5-10 Properties Program Is For Investors With More Than 4 Properties Financed

 You Can Finance More Than 4 Properties At Once

 In February 2009, Fannie Mae said it would up the maximum financed-property limit from four to ten to help stabilize the U.S. housing market.
 "Experienced investors play a key role in the housing recovery", it said.

 This is a truth.

 Real estate investors buy foreclosed homes, multi-unit properties, and vacant condos as a means to build wealth long-term.
 And now, with rents out-gaining the rise in home prices in U.S. cities such as San Francisco, California; Fort Worth, Texas; and Seattle, Washington, investor types are clamoring for good homes -- especially with financing so cheap.

 15-year mortgage rates with points are below 4 percent.
 Get today's rates now.

 Despite market options, though, investors can find it hard to find banks which offer financing for people with more than 4 properties already financed.
-Even 4 years later, Fannie Mae's 5-10 Properties Financed program remains a niche product.
+Even five years later, Fannie Mae's 5-10 Properties Financed program remains a niche product.